RTEMS/rtems-docs/README.txt

   $ virtualenv sphinx
   $ . ./sphinx/bin/activate

-The prompt will now change.
+Either way, the prompt will now change.
 You can install Sphinx with:

   $ pip install sphinx
   $ pip install sphinxcontrib-bibtex